loolooii/schiphol-flight-search/README.md

 Run `npm install` and then `npm run dev`

-# How to run the test
+# How to run tests

 Run `npm run test`